 Spark is committed to conducting business in an ethical and compliant manner.
 If standards are not met or an issue is identified, we have established procedures for reporting and handling concerns.

 Spark offers many channels for speaking up, asking questions and raising concerns.

 - Human Resources

 - Legal Department

-In addition, Spark has a Confidential Hotline managed by an external third party http://compliance.sparktx.com (1-844-826-8149) where reports can be made at any time by phone or online by anyone who has a concern about a suspected violation.
+In addition, Spark has a confidential Compliance and Business Ethics Helpline managed by an external third party http://compliance.sparktx.com (1-844-826-8149) where reports can be made at any time by phone or online by anyone who has a concern about a suspected violation.

 Anonymity and Confidentiality

-Where permitted by local laws, the Confidential Hotline may be used to anonymously report known or suspected issues or ask a question.
-Your report will be shared only with those who need to know it to answer your question or investigate the matter.
+Where permitted by local laws, the Helpline may be used to anonymously report known or suspected issues or ask a question.
+Your report will be shared only with those who need to know in order to answer your question or investigate the matter.
 Should you identify yourself, Spark will make every reasonable effort to keep your identity confidential while conducting a fair and thorough investigation.
 In some instances, the Company may be required by law to reveal your identity.

 No form of retaliation or intimidation against an individual who makes a good-faith report of a suspected violation will be tolerated by Spark.
 Employees who engage in retaliation or intimidation will be subject to disciplinary actions as stated in our Code of Conduct and Business Ethics.